Environment

 Environmental factor analysis

-- The analysis is carried out with the active participation of managers and employees from all key departments.
+• The analysis is conducted with the active participation of managers and employees from all key departments.

 Consultation and participation of employees